 Click the Insights button at the top of your page to get a sense of how your audience is engaging with your page.
 From the Insights page, you’ll be able to easily understand things like your page’s likes, views, and what type of content strikes a chord with your audience.
 This is great information to see what you can improve, so you can plan content accordingly.

-Another cool thing is that you can actually see how many people are clicking your call-to-action buttons, website, phone number and address.
+Another cool thing is that you can actually see how many people are clicking on your call-to-action buttons, website, phone number, and address.